bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 This architectural philosophy directly informs how [**Bitloops**](https://bitloops.com) is built.

-Rather than treating large language models as universal execution engines, Bitloops focuses on:
+Rather than treating LLMs as universal execution engines, Bitloops focuses on:

 - leveraging deterministic tooling and static analysis where problems are formal
 - using specialized models where uncertainty is bounded